Set up your project locally¶

 docker commands.
 It’s good to have a basic familiarity

 with them and what they do.
-As you proceed through this tutorial, you will inevitably encounter the occasional issue.
+As you proceed through this tutorial, you may encounter the occasional issue.
+These

 divio command is used mainly to manage your local project’s resources and to interact with our Control Panel.